hujunfang888/individual-project/README.md

 ## Results preview
 #### Protein length comparison:
-###### Most hap2 vs C. groenlandica orthologous proteins lie close to the diagonal, indicating near-identical lengths
+###### Most ortholog proteins between hap2 and C. groenlandica are near the diagonal line, which shows their lengths are almost the same.
 #### Pairwise global identity distribution:
-###### A single strong peak at 100% identity indicates extremely close evolutionary relationship:
+###### A single strong peak at 100% identity indicates extremely close evolutionary relationship.
 #### TE composition PCA:
 ###### PCA based on LTR, LINE, and SINE content shows hap2 clustering with C. groenlandica: